magrilu/magrilu.github.io/_pages/tht.md

 ## Resources

-Please fill in this [form](https://forms.office.com/e/ZWxekFkUem) to request access to our machines with GPU and to the Airlab.
+:abacus: Please fill in this [form](https://forms.office.com/e/ZWxekFkUem) to request access to our machines with GPU and to the Airlab.

-You can join our [Discord server](https://discord.gg/2C6rt3NBke).
+:wave: You can join our [Discord server](https://discord.gg/2C6rt3NBke).